ThomasCrone4/University-Course-Work/Project 3- Graphs/ReadMe.md

 ## License
 This project is owned by Newcastle University.
-See the LICENSE file for details.
+See the LICENSE.md file for details.